How Therapy Works: 32 Proven Stats from Melbourne Psychologists

 Fact #22

 Therapy can help individuals process grief and loss.
-A 2023 study found that 73% of those who participated in grief-focused therapy reported a reduction in emotional distress.
+A 2023 study found a reduction in emotional distress in 73% of those who participated in grief-focused therapy.
 (Source: Australian Grief and Bereavement Care, 2023)

 Fact #23

-Relationship issues are a common reason to seek therapy.
+Relationship hurdles can be a common trigger for individuals seeking therapy.
 A 2022 survey found that 60% of couples therapy sessions in Melbourne focus on communication and conflict resolution.
 (Source: APS, 2022)

 Fact #24

-Psychologists in Melbourne can treat ADHD by improving executive function and symptom management.
-A 2021 study showed a 65% success rate for patients who complete therapy.
+Psychologists in Melbourne can treat ADHD by improving symptom management and executive function.
+A 2021 study showed a success rate of 65% for patients who complete therapy.
 (Source: Journal of Attention Disorders, 2021)

 Local Trends in Melbourne